Ablaze Publishing 2021

 I came into this not knowing what it was about, only that it was from Ablaze and that it had to be on my reading list.
 I’m telling you if it’s from Ablaze it’s worth reading point blank period.
 What I found here is a story of the past that resonates with me personally on a very strong and unique level.
 History, mysticism and war are embattled and embroiled here.

-I am very much enjoying the way that this is being told.
-The story & plot development that we see through how the sequence of events unfold as well as how the reader learns information is presented exceedingly well.
-The character development that we see through the narration, the dialogue, the character interaction as well as how they act and react to the situations and circumstance which they encounter fleshes them out extremely well.
-The pacing is superb and as it takes us through the pages revealing more and more of the story it’s interesting to see how Virgil is as much like his father though he’d never admit it.
+I’m super impressed with the way that this is being told.
+The story & plot development that we see through how the sequence of events unfold as well as how the reader learns information is presented exceptionally well.
+The character development that we see through the dialogue, the character interaction as well as how we see them act and react to the situations and circumstances which they encounter really does a magnificent job in bringing us an early look at their personalities.
+The pacing is excellent and how we see it take us through the pages revealing the story is exceptionally well handled.

-I really do appreciate how this is being structured and how we see the layers within the story continue ot emerge, grow, evolve and strengthen.
-The layers contain the introduction of new characters, new powers emerging and some great characterisation and whether they work with the main arc or swirl around it they add such depth, dimension and complexity to the story.
-How we see everything working together to create the story’s ebb & flow as well as how it moves the story forward is extremely well achieved.
+How we see this being structured and how the layers within the story begin to emerge and grow is pretty smartly done.
+I like the then and now storytelling we are seeing utilised here and it’s also well executed.
+How the avenues within the layers are opened up are excellent to see and that they add this fantastic depth, dimension and complexity to the story.
+How we see everything working together to create the story’s ebb & flow as well as how it moves the story forward is phenomenally well achieved.